 Gain valuable experience through involvement with Sustain Champlain, a committed group of students, faculty and staff with a mission to build campus awareness of sustainability and develop innovative approaches for practices that make effective use and reuse of our resources.
 Champlain has won numerous awards for being on the cutting-edge of sound environmental practices in higher education.
 In fact, the College earned designation as a Fair Trade Campus in 2014 and received a Silver rating for sustainability achievements from the Association for the Advancement of Sustainability in Higher Education (AASHE) in 2016.
 Champlain was also featured in The Princeton Review's 2015 and 2016 "Guide to Green Colleges."
 Champlain also has one of the smallest carbon footprints per capita out of the colleges located in the northern United States.
 In fact, our City of Burlington, Vermont was recently named the first U.S. city to run 100% on sustainable energy.

 Explore environmental issues in the context of globalization and learn from policies and initiatives in other countries.
 Study topics, like Urban Agriculture, at Champlain's international campuses in Montreal, Canada, or Dublin, Ireland.
-Or study with one of our Global Partners or a third-party provider.
+Or study with one of our third-party providers.
 Our students have studied all over the world including Australia, Nepal, Costa Rica, Vietnam, Peru, Bhutan, New Zealand and Bolivia.
 Explore our study abroad options.

 Champlain's location in Burlington will give you great opportunities for hands-on work through the many businesses, organizations and nonprofits that are on the cutting edge of sustainability.
 Recent local internship sites for the program have included environmental lobbying firms, the Vermont Natural Resources Council, the Vermont Caribbean Institute, the Nature Conservancy, the Peace & Justice Center, VPIRG, Full Moon Organic Farm, 350 VT, and the City of Burlington's Sustainability Office.
 Read more about our recent internship sites.